Feature management

 - When child-level settings are enabled from a parent level.
 In this scenario, a feature may be disabled or replaced with a read-only equivalent.
 There should be text explaining that the setting is configured at the parent level.

-- Avoid using a tooltip to explain why an element is disabled as keyboard users can't move focus to the trigger to reveal the message.
-Exposing the message in the UI is preferred.
+- Exposing a message to explain why a feature is not available is preferable to disabling the feature.
 For example, instead of disabling the merge button on a merge request with outstanding approvals, the button is replaced with copy to explain the state, Merge blocked: all required approvals must be given.

 Last updated at: